Sanjana1308/Stamp-Extraction-From-Docx-files/README.md

 Building the model:
 Using resnet architecture, build a model to identify the Legal OK stamps from junk images.

-Get a legal docx file that may contain the stamp Extract all possible images present in the document and store in a folder.
+Get a legal docx file that may contain the stamp.

+Extract all possible images present in the document and store in a folder.

-Run those images through the resnet model
+Run those images through the resnet model.

 Extract if Legal Ok stamp is present as an image.